kkinnear/zprint/doc/graalvm.md

 ```
 Note that the `path-to-graalvm` should include directory which is
 the version of the distribution.
 For instance, the version that
-was current when this was written was `graalvm-1.0.0-rc1`, so the
+was current when this was first written was `graalvm-1.0.0-rc1`, so the
 path would have this at the end.

 An example: